victorchu/algorithms/python3/string_array/README.md

     output[i] is equal to the product of all the elements of nums except nums[i].

 + string_to_integer.py
+  - Convert a string to an integer.

 + valid_ip.py
+  - Check whether a string is a valid IPv4 address or IPv6 address or neither.

 + valid_palindrome.py
+  - Given a string, determine if it is a palindrome, considering only alphanumeric characters and ignoring cases.

 + word_ladder.py
+  - Given two words and a dictionary's word list, find the length of shortest transformation sequence from one word to another, by altering one letter at a time.

 + word_reverse.py
+  - Given an input string, reverse the string word by word.

 ## Hard